sonyrich/K14-C-LAB/README.md

 # K14-C-LAB
-C Lab but build in Netbeans IDE C/C++ Plugin in Linux
+C Lab but build with Netbeans IDE C/C++ Plugin in Linux